xan3c/WOASY/README.md

 # Would Our AI Save You?
+WOASY
 Training an AI to play a morality web game